forax/java-guide/guide/chapter09-list_and_map.md

 System.out.println(unmodifiableList);
 ```

-To create a modifiable list from an unmodifiable one using ArrayList(List)
+To create a modifiable list from an unmodifiable one using `new ArrayList(List)`
 In that case you don't have to specify the type of the elements
 the compiler already knows the type of list hence the <> (diamond)
 ```java